tzuhsien-kao/genio-tools/docs/index.rst

 .. prompt:: bash $

-	rity-flash --list-dtbo
+	aiot-flash --list-dtbo

 Interactively choose DTBO
 '''''''''''''''''''''''''

-Instead of specifying the DTBO to load you can also run `rity-flash` in interactive mode:
+Instead of specifying the DTBO to load you can also run `aiot-flash` in interactive mode:

 .. prompt:: bash $

-	rity-flash --interactive
+	aiot-flash --interactive

 or

 .. prompt:: bash $

-	rity-flash -I
+	aiot-flash -I

 Android images